allan-tulane/fa-23-recitation-01-Syung1823/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+      The worst case input for linear search would be the max value.
+The worst case input value for is something equidistant from left and the middle value requiring the most recursive steps.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+      The best case input value for linear search would be the minimun or first value in the list. the best case scenario for binary search would be if the key matched the median value.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.